America's Next Top Model season 16

 All three permanent judges from the previous cycle – Vogue editor-at-large André Leon Talley, photographer Nigel Barker and Tyra Banks herself – remain.

-The international destination for this cycle is Marrakech, Morocco.
+The international destination for this cycle is Marrakesh, Morocco.
 The show's first visit to Africa since cycle 4, as well in Northern Africa and the Arab world.

 The winner was 19-year-old Brittani Kline from Beech Creek, Pennsylvania with Molly O'Connell placing as the runner-up.